AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-about.md

 ---
 # Basic Zoom{#basic-zoom}

 Basic Zoom Viewer is an image viewer that displays a single zoomable image.
-It has zoom tools, full screen support, and an optional close button.
+It has zoom tools, full-screen support, and an optional close button.
 This viewer is the most lightweight.
 It is designed to work on desktops and mobile devices.

 >[!NOTE]
 >